A letter to the parents of the Class of 2024

 I wanted to take a few moments to outline what to expect for your teenager during the next few months.

-Summer extracurriculars: The upcoming summer can be crucial to demonstrating extracurricular interest/leadership/experience in your student's field.
+Summer extracurriculars: The summer between the 11th and 12th grade can be crucial to demonstrating extracurricular interest/leadership/experience in your student's field.
 Please visit our post here - we have significantly expanded our summer opportunity list.
 Many institutions have already closed their application windows, but several are still open.
 We urge you to act promptly.
 If you have not received our long-form resume template in which your teenager will brag about all their accomplishments, we will send it to you when we meet for our college selection discussion.

 College admission tests: Tests are